im57ill57anding/im57ill57anding/README.md

 ### Hi there 👋

-My name is Arsen, a computer science student from Kazakhstan.
+My name is Arsen, a CS student from Kazakhstan.
 Here's some info about me!

 - 😄 Pronouns: HE/HIS/HIM